 VBT Air Package and Post-Trip Extension guests: Transfer by private motorcoach to the medieval town of Kinsale.
 It has an abundance of traditional bars and restaurants, beautiful buildings, narrow streets, shops and galleries and a pretty harbor area.

 Once you arrive in Kinsale settle in and have lunch, before meeting a local guide andenjoy a walking tour explaining the colorful story of Kinsale down the ages from Medieval walled town to the sinking of the Lusitania.
 The remainder of the day is free for you to explore this quaint town on your own.
 VBT provides you with City Information in your Final Travel Booklet that includes recommendations about what to see and do in Kinsale.

 Kinsale has been seasoned liberally by Norman, Spanish and English influences since medieval times, but nowadays most of the seasoning takes place in the numerous fine restaurants that make this the “Gourmet Capital of Ireland.”
 Kinsale is also a yachting center (hence its reputation for great seafood!).

 After breakfast, transfer to the Cork airport for your return flight.

 *Please note: For guests with early-morning departures, full breakfast at the hotel may not be available, in which case a cold tray can be delivered to your room.
-Please check with the Reception Desk to verify the times when breakfast is served and to arrange for your cold tray, if necessary.
+Please check with the front desk to verify the times when breakfast is served and to arrange for your cold tray, if necessary.

 **VBT transfer times and departure points are finalized in advance and cannot be modified for individual guests.
 If you extend your stay beyond the scheduled program dates, return transportation to the airport is at your own expense.